namann2/Leetcode/2281-sum-of-total-strength-of-wizards/NOTES.md

+Helpful for the condition : https://leetcode.com/problems/sum-of-total-strength-of-wizards/discuss/2062017/C%2B%2B-prefix-%2B-monotonic-stack-O(N)-solution-with-thought-process
+​
+​
+# Thought Process :
+We need to get the contribution of A[i] as the minimum element in the subarray.
+We can get the number of arrays where A[i] is the minimum ( can be solved using monotonic stack ) The only dead-end is to find the summation of the subarrays where A[i] is the minimum element.
+​
 ```
-// find the strength of all the subarrays
-// we can find the contribution of a particular number
-// number of subarrays where A[i] is the min and what is the sum of those subarrays
 ​
 class Solution {
 public int totalStrength(int[] strength) {